modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 **Ph-1976** to Burton Richter and Samuel Chao Chung Ting “for their pioneering work in the discovery of a heavy elementary particle of a new kind”.

-*From the Psi to Charm – The Experiments of 1975 and 1976* by Richter
+*From the Psi to Charm – The Experiments of 1975 and 1976* by Richter.

 MLA style: Burton Richter – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Fri.
 4 Aug 2023. https://www.nobelprize.org/prizes/physics/1976/richter/lecture/